Skip to main content

 Across the globe, royal families ruled nations at one time.
 Today, there are more than 40 countries that still have royal families.
 For most, the royal families remain a part of the country’s culture and traditions without real power.
 Royal families remain a fascination around the world.
 Remember those baby watches with Britain’s then Prince Charles and Princess Diana after their sons were born?
 Now, it’s the same for Prince William and Prince Harry.
 If you need some inspiration, try these classic royal names that have a long and distinguished history.

-A newborn baby in a bassinet
+A parent holding a newborn baby in the hospital room

 Read more